ChibugoOhanyiri/AI-automation-portfolio/Vendor Onboarding (International Operations)/README.md

 ### 9. Upload Invoice in Drive (Google Drive)
 - Uploads PDF binary to `Vendor Invoices` folder
 - File named: `[invoiceNumber]_[vendorName]`
-- Runs in parallel with Gmail send
+- Runs in parallel with Gmail send from the Convert to PDF node

 ---